SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/intro_to_hydra/README.md

 1. An introduction to using the Unix command line.
 1. An introduction to using the Smithsonian's Hydra computing cluster.

-If you already have command line expierence, the Unix intro is options.
+If you already have command line expierence, the Unix intro is optional.
 Similarly, if you already have Hydra experience, that is optional.

 ## Intro to the Unix command line